2015 Rural Health Awards nominations

 Each year NRHA honors outstanding individuals and organizations in the field of rural health who have dedicated their time and talents to improving the health and well being of others.
 Previous recipients have stretched the boundaries of possibility by forging innovative programs and services, making rural life healthier and more compassionate.

-Nominations open December 8 and the deadline for nominations is February 9, 2015.
+Nominations are now open and the deadline for nominations is February 9, 2015.
 Consider nominating your favorite rural health professional or organization so that they may be honored nationally for their contributions to rural health.
 Selections will be made solely on the basis of a 300-500 word narrative, which is part of the nomination form.
 No more than three nominations per individual or organization will be accepted.
 If more than three nominations are received, only the first three received will be given consideration.
 To ensure an equal platform, no letters of recommendation will be accepted.

 NRHA will only accept online submissions.
 Click here to submit a nomination.